Hugh Brody: Anthropologist

-In the 1960s, as a graduate student at Oxford, Brody was influenced by Maurice O'Sullivan's book Fiche Blian ag Fás (Twenty Years a-Growing), and worked as an anthropologist in Ireland.
+In the 1960s, as a graduate student at Oxford, Brody was influenced by Muiris Ó Súilleabháin's book Fiche Blian ag Fás (Twenty Years a-Growing), and worked as an anthropologist in Ireland.
 This led to his book Inishkillane, Change And Decline in the West of Ireland.
 The field-work for this study took him to Connemara and West Cork, where he lived and worked with peasant farmers, fishermen and as a barman in a village bar.
 Contracted by Raidió Teilifís Éireann he spent time on Gola Island, off the coast of County Donegal, research that led to his contribution to the book Gola, The Life and Last Days of an Island Community, co-authored with F. H. A. Aalen.

 In 1969, he did his first Canadian work, supported by the Northern Science Research Group at what was then the Canadian Department of Indian and Northern Affairs.
 This took him to the skid row area of Edmonton, Alberta in the Canadian Prairies.
 His report on that work, Indians on Skid Row, published in 1970, led to changes in government policy, especially in relation to Native Friendship Centres – crucial in giving support to Native people adrift in Canadian cities.

 In the 1970s, as a research officer with the Northern Science Research Group, he did extensive field work in the Arctic, living with Inuit in the communities of Pond Inlet on Baffin Island and Sanikiluaq on the Belcher Islands.
 He learned two dialects of Inuktitut, North Baffin and South Hudson Bay, and wrote The People's Land, Inuit and Whites in the Eastern Arctic.
 This is a book that looks at how colonial relations, through the history of the fur trade, church missions and the Canadian government, have shaped the social and psychological circumstances of the far north.
 The argument and descriptions focus very much on a particular time in a particular place, but resonate with parallel experiences among indigenous peoples around the world.
 In the course of his work with the Northern Science Research Group, Brody also developed an innovative program that aimed to give new levels of support for families who wanted to live on the land.
 Brody was also one of those who in the mid-1970s first urged within the Department of Indian and Northern Affairs the idea of the separation of the Canadian north into two indigenous jurisdictions, with that of the east becoming an Inuit political territory.
 This came into being with the creation of Nunavut in 1999.